These regulations have now been updated for the 2013/14 academic session.

 Note: There are specific regulations regarding the issue of ‘compensation’ for the Graduate Diploma in Law which are available in the College Handbook.G7

 Candidates who fail to pass a module at the first attempt will be awarded a supplementary examination.
 At the discretion of the Award Board one further attempt may be given where extenuating circumstances and/or professional Body requirements permit.
-Such attempts will normally be capped at 40% unless a first-sit attempt is approved.
+Such attempts will normally be capped at 40% unless a deferred (uncapped) attempt is approved.